Caps & Hats

 Embroidery Process: From Artwork to Sewout

 For retail hats, a practical art package includes the vector logo, approximate placement, target size in inches or millimeters, thread color direction, and the cap style being decorated.
 If the brand is strict about color, include Pantone references and ask for the closest available thread match.
-If the cap will be small profile, say so up front.
+If the cap has a small profile, say so up front.
 A design built for a high-crown foam trucker will not always behave the same on a soft unstructured dad hat.

 A sewout is not a formality.
 It is the point where the design stops being theoretical and starts behaving like a real product.